The History of Nexus Family Healing

 The Illinois Department of Children and Family Services contacted Nexus to help address the growing need for youth services in Illinois.
 As a result, we opened a residential treatment program serving male youth with sexually problematic behaviors, in Onarga, IL, on the former campus of Onarga Military School.

-Today, Nexus-Mille Lacs serves male youth ages 10-18, with a wide range of mental and behavioral health needs.
-Our residential program includes an on-site school and group homes.
+Today, our Mille Lacs campus serves male youth ages 10-18, with a wide range of mental and behavioral health needs, as well as an on-site school, and a group home in the Onamia community.

 A new Nexus family therapy model and related training was introduced in Minnesota.
 Research indicates family involvement is integral to success, and family therapy is an essential part of healing and care.
 And family isn’t just immediate family at Nexus; we include all potential caregivers including biological, extended, foster/adoptive, and friends as appropriate.